Introduction

 Clinical Features

-The patient’s past medical history may include gallstones, recent biliary tract instrumentation (i.e. ERCP/cholecystectomy), or previous cholangitis.
-Medication including oral contraceptive pill and fibrates can increase the risk, and a lipid-rich diet may be indicative of gallstones (as a potential underlying cause).
+The patient’s past medical history may include gallstones, recent biliary tract instrumentation (e.g. ERCP or PTC), or previous cholangitis.
+Medication including oral contraceptive pill and fibrates can increase the risk, and a lipid-rich diet may be indicative of gallstone disease (as a potential underlying cause).

 Two common eponymous syndromes associated with cholangitis are: